 MARK 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised marketing research.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 MARK 480.
 INTERNSHIP IN MARKETING.
 This is an opportunity for students to participate in a meaningful learning experience under the supervision of both an employer and a Management and Marketing Department faculty member.
 Most internships take place during the summer months.
 Students will be graded based on an employer performance evaluation along with a written paper and journal.
 Prerequisites: Good academic standing and completion of the freshman year of study.
-Semester course, one to six hours.